-Dr. Parangi is dedicated to personalized care of your thyroid and parathyroid problems.
-She has been named to Best of Boston and does surgery on on complex cases of aggressive thyroid cancers, recurrent thyroid cancer, and neck dissections.
-She makes sure every patient gets state of the art surgical care while receiving the most compassionate care possible, just like she would take care of her own family members.
-She sees patients at MGH, MGH West and Mount Auburn Hospital.
+Dr. Parangi is dedicated to personalized care of thyroid and parathyroid problems.
+She's been named to Best of Boston and does surgery on complex cases of aggressive thyroid cancers, recurrent thyroid cancer and neck dissections.
+She makes sure every patient gets state of the art care while receiving compassionate care, just like she would take care of her own family members.
+Watch video

 General & Gastrointestinal Surgery

 Go To Specialties

 Note: This provider may accept more insurance plans than shown; please call the practice to find out if your plan is accepted.